Believe it or not, this is what everyone wants to know.

 Australia has a fabulous economy and health system.
 Many overseas countries have a rate approaching 100 deaths per 1000 newborn children, while Australia's rate is 6 per 1000.
 Generally, Australians have never been exposed to the diseases that cause the deaths of children overseas, and we as adults (or our children) can catch them.
 We are not immune to these, and many Australians have never even heard of some of them!

-Click on the Diseases tab for a summary of some of the vaccine preventable diseases.
-Click on the name of the disease in the drop down box for more information on that specific disease.
+Go to our "Travel Diseases" page for a summary of some of the vaccine preventable diseases.
+Click on the name of the disease in the drop down menu for more information on that specific disease.

 Which Vaccines Do I Need?

 An appointment with one of our travel health specialists is necessary to figure out which vaccines are needed for you specifically.
 Your planned activities, medical history and any previous travel vaccines can determine what is or isn't recommended.
 This can only be determined via assessment during a consultation.

 Vaccination schedules vary and doctors vary in their level of understanding as to how long it takes to get effective vaccination cover.
 The immunology experts are often reviewing the "rules" of vaccination and the information disseminates somewhat slowly through the medical community.
 Travel Bug makes it its business to have all this information at the fingertips of its clinicians at all times.